Car shipping from San Francisco, CA to Chicago, IL

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-When shipping your car from San Francisco to Chicago, you’ll choose between two main options:
+When shipping your car from San Francisco to Chicago, you'll choose between two main transport methods: open and enclosed auto transport.
+Here's what sets them apart:

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.